yojoots/libbitcoin-system-wiki/P2SH(P2WSH)-Transactions.md

       input0_index, sighash_algorithm::all, script_version::zero, input_amount);

 ```
-The `script::create_endorsement` method will generate a sighash according to the witness script version parameter.
+The `script::create_endorsement` method will generate a sighash according to the witness program version parameter.
 For inputs requiring a witness of the current version, this argument will be set to version zero in order for the witness-specific sighash algorithm to be applied.

 ### P2SH(P2WSH) Input Script

-The required input script for spending the P2SH(P2WSH) output is the redeem script.
+The required input script for spending the P2SH(P2WSH) output is the embedded script.
 The input script does not include any signatures, as these will be included in the witness.

-The redeem script is a single data push of the P2WSH script.
+The embedded script is a single data push of the P2WSH script.

 ```c++
 // P2SH output script.